Can Christians agree to disagree on the issue of same-sex practice?

-In light of these passages, and the Genesis 2:24 principle that the only God-given place for love and attraction to express themselves sexually is in a marriage between one man and one woman, we believe that sexual immorality is not a secondary issue over which Christians can simply agree to disagree.
+In light of these passages, as well as the Genesis 2:24 principle that the only God-given place for love and attraction to express themselves sexually is in a marriage between one man and one woman, we see that the Bible is clear that the morality of same-sex sexual practice is not a secondary issue over which Christians can simply agree to disagree.

 Resources for further study

 Please note that the external resources below are intended to complement the main answer given above and may not entirely match TFT's position.